Acts 20 Lesson

 CONCLUSION:

-We will conclude today’s lesson with the following message from Jesus.
-It encourages us to keep sharing the Gospel:
+We will end today’s lesson with the following scripture that encourages us to keep sharing the Gospel:

 1) What did today’s Bible study make you think and feel?